umple/AcademicTeamManagement/Notes/Information.md

 - #5.
 I will send you an example so you see the format that UOCampus provides, although please ensure your system is flexible so if the format changes it doesn't require a lot of software maintenance.
 - #11 I believe I already sent you my output Excel fille.
 - #16 removing students from groups might result in them being moved to another group

+## UOCampus .xls File
+- UOCampus currently gives a file called ps.xls when I ask for the class list.
+It is NOT an Excel file even though it has that extension.
+It is an html file containing a table ... take a look in a text editor.
+But Excel wll successfully open it.
+Unofortunately this lacks email addresses (rather stupid)
+- So I can also use Brightspace.
+To do that I go ingo the Grades tab, then Select Export, then Select key field 'both'.
+Then select all user details (Last Name, First Name, Email). the Export to CSV.
+I am attaching that file too.
+- You will notice that the Brightspace file has students in both SEG4910 and SEG4911 because I have combined these sections
+- uploading the file without userids is kind of useless; historically what I have done is merge them.
+The ps.xls tells me the program of the student, hence whether they prefer French or English, which is very useful to know.
+Both have student ID as key, although the Brightspace one adds a # in front.
+It would be good if you could allow inputting of both, with matching of student ID so both types of info can be gathered.
+And if I do this over and over again, it would just add newly registered students, and tag situations where a student may have dropped (i.e. they disappear) without actually deleting them from the DB.